mongodb/terraform-provider-mongodbatlas/website/docs/d/advanced_clusters.html.markdown

 * `labels` - Set that contains key-value pairs between 1 to 255 characters in length for tagging and categorizing the cluster.
 See [below](#labels).
 * `mongo_db_major_version` - Version of the cluster to deploy.
 * `pit_enabled` - Flag that indicates if the cluster uses Continuous Cloud Backup.
 * `replication_specs` - List of settings that configure your cluster regions.
-For Global Clusters, each object in the array represents a zone where your clusters nodes deploy.
-For non-Global sharded clusters and replica sets, this array has one object representing where your clusters nodes deploy.
+This array has one object per shard representing node configurations in each shard.
+For replica sets there is only one object representing node configurations.
 See [below](#replication_specs)
 * `root_cert_type` - Certificate Authority that MongoDB Atlas clusters use.
 * `termination_protection_enabled` - Flag that indicates whether termination protection is enabled on the cluster.
 If set to true, MongoDB Cloud won't delete the cluster.
 If set to false, MongoDB Cloud will delete the cluster.
 * `version_release_system` - Release cadence that Atlas uses for this cluster.